-Foreign investors may know information of how to register a limited liability company South Africa.
+Foreign investors may know information on how to register a limited liability company in South Africa.
 We provide services: (1) New company registration in South Africa (2) Income Tax filing (3) Accounts and Audit service.
 The world of business is always expanding.
-Companies and potential foreign investors are looking beyond their national borders to see if they can invest into other countries and develop their businesses.
+Companies and potential foreign investors are looking beyond their national borders to see if they can invest in other countries and develop their businesses.
 South Africa is one such country that always had the eyes of foreign investors.
-The country is rich in natural resources, their working population is quite huge and the country’s economical conditions are impressive.
-So it is not surprise that everyday there are new investors looking for ways to start their business in South Africa.
+The country is rich in natural resources, its working population is quite huge and the country’s economical conditions are impressive.
+So it is no surprise that every day there are new investors looking for ways to start their business in South Africa.
 While starting a business in this country is relatively easy, the process o registering their companies can be confusing.
 Thus we have gone on to describe the required steps and procedure of registering a company in South Africa.

 Step One: Reserve a company name– The first and most important part of registering a company in South Africa is to ensure that the company name is selected and approved.
 The applicant will be asked to shortlist 4 different names for the company and if they are available then they will be assigned to the company.
 An applicant cannot use the name of an already existing company, thus checking and reserving the right name is of crucial importance.
 The agency tasked with reserving the name of the company is the Companies and Intellectual Property Commission (CIPC).